SoftFever/OrcaSlicer/README.markdown

     Usage: slic3r.pl [ OPTIONS ] file.stl

-        --help              Output this usage screen and exit
+        --help              Output this usage screen and exit --save <file>       Save configuration to the specified file --load <file>       Load configuration from the specified file

       Printer options:
         --nozzle-diameter   Diameter of nozzle in mm (default: 0.55)